binipringle/right-to-be-forgotten/_texts/1-condensedoutline.md

 Evidence is relevant if it has any tendency to make a fact of consequence more or less probable than it would be without the evidence.
 A fact of consequence is a fact that goes to prove or disprove an element of a claim, charge, defense, cause of action or theory of the case.
 This broad admissibility is to allow parties to bring in as much evidence as possible to help a jury or judge reach a fair and just determination.
 At the same time, Rule 401 supports efficiency by keeping the jury focused on relevant facts. [^2] [^3] [^4]

+Parties are not required to stipulate; Advisory Committee notes to Rule 401 observe that the fact which the evidence is offered to prove need not be in dispute.
+In other words, evidence is relevant even if it addresses a matter that the opponent concedes (stipulates).
+See *Old Chief v.
+United States*. [^5]

 [^2]:U.S. v.
 Roger Stone (USDC for District of Columbia, 2019) *illustrates relevance (Rule 401)* (Movie clip from the Godfather is relevant to place defendant’s statements about Frank Panganeli in context by showing the jury the image that Stone intended to evoke in Person 2’s mind when he named Panganeli)

 [^3]:Wielgus v.
 Ryobi Techs., Inc. (Northern District of Illinois, Eastern Division, 2012) *illustrates relevance (Rule 401)* (motion in limine to bar plaintiff from presenting video and in-court demonstrations of SawStop Technology on model not substantially similar to model that caused injury denied without prejudice because SawStop functions in the same manner on both models and the probative value of the demonstration could substantially outweigh the danger of any unfair prejudice)

 [^4]:U.S. v.
 Boros (7th Cir.
 2012) *illustrates relevance (Rule 401)* (admission of doctor's testimony about types of medications Boros sold over internet had minimal relevance and low probative value but trial court allowed because provided context for jury so it met the low bar for relevance)

+[^5]: Old Chief v.
+United States 519 US 172, 177, 179 (1997) *illustrates relevance despite stipulation* (Johnny Lynn Old Chief offered to stipulate that he had been convicted of a felony because he didn't want the prosecutor to present this evidence, but the court held that the prosecutor didn't have to stipulate if they didn't want to and the evidence was relevant regardless)

 ---